pvigier/pvigier.github.io-jekyll/_posts/2018-10-07-distributing-c++-program-linux.md

 Today I will tackle a problem I faced when I wanted to distribute the alpha version of Simulopolis two weeks ago: distributing a C++ binary on different Linux distributions.

-So two weeks ago, I was happy, I had a version of Simulopolis which ran smoothly on my laptop.
+So, two weeks ago, I was happy as I had a version of Simulopolis which ran smoothly on my laptop.
 And I thought it was time to share it with people to have some feedback.
 Very naively, I took the binary and the assets, put them on a new folder and uploaded the whole thing on itch.io.

 Then, I sent a message to my big brother telling him that he can try my game.
 He downloaded the game and when he tried to run the game, he obtained this error message: